 Once representatives have their MLM businesses up and running and are consistently selling and recruiting, it’s time for your onboarding program to transition smoothly into the third phase: ongoing development and retention.
 Aim to build off the momentum created throughout the onboarding journey by providing ongoing training opportunities designed to help representatives further develop their direct selling skills, increase their business and industry knowledge, and keep up with product enhancements and evolving market needs.

 Support, mentorship, and recognition should be focal points during phase three, which will last for as long as the rep remains with the organization.
 Establish both formal and informal mentoring programs to ensure representatives have connections they can reach out to for advice, best practices, and encouragement.
 In addition, engage reps as mentors for new recruits.
-Research shows that mentors provide important socialization and help new representatives become more knowledgeable about the organization compared to those without mentor relationships.
+Research shows that mentors provide important socialization and help new representatives become more knowledgable about the organization compared to those without mentor relationships.

 Most importantly, make sure that ongoing development provides representatives with a clear path for growth both in terms of their business as well as within the overall MLM organization.
 Ongoing training should be well integrated into the company’s over-arching sales communications and recognition programs, with continued learning and improvement embedded into the overall organizational culture.
 As further reinforcement of the importance of ongoing skill development, consider making completion of training levels a qualifying criterion for achieving ranks within the organization.